b3b/icearrow-server/README.md

 ## Commands

-- `walrus-server`: Command to run the server.
+- `icearrow-server`: Command to run the server.
 - `walrus-client`: Wrapper for the Walrus package.